maykon-oliveira/cassandra-crud/README.md

 In Docker environment use Docker link and define alias: **cassandra** for Cassandra service.

-Or set Cassandra IP address as environment variable:
+Or set Cassandra IP address as environment constiable:

 	export CASSANDRA_IP=129.150.70.97